twse/random-stuff/README.md

 **Historical note:** Dawn Endico created the Mozilla credits page in 1999/08/29 with a post to the Mozilla internationalization and SeaMonkey newsgroups.

-**P.S.** @gurumukhi will close any pull request for any modifications to the Mozilla credits list not done with the form or replies to the application message with a comment.
+**P.S.** @gurumukhi will close any pull request for modifications to the Mozilla credits list not done with the form or replies to the application message with a comment.
 The comment can be reacted by anyone but deleting can only be done when logged in as @gurumukhi.
 Also, reopening and merging can only be done when logged in as @gurumukhi.

 ## Pan-European fonts version 6.0
 This font family will be used as a full-featured OpenType font by users of an OpenType-savvy word processor (e.g. Word 2019).
 The font can only be used as an ordinary Unicode font by users of a non-OpenType-savvy word processor (e.g. Hancom Word NEO).